Abdirizak-jarso/F1-project/readme.md

 Several models were evaluated to determine the best approach for predicting race outcomes:
 - **Logistic Regression**: Chosen for its simplicity and interpretability, suitable for binary and multi-class classification.
 - **Decision Tree**: Applied for its ability to handle non-linear relationships and provide a visual interpretation of decision rules.
-- **Random Forest**: Used to improve accuracy and robustness by combining multiple decision trees.
 ## Evaluation
 The performance of the models was evaluated using the following metrics:
 - **Initial Model**: